Download This Sample

 The Apache are Native Americans that have a long and rich history.
 Ancient Apache were fierce warriors, family oriented, and a people who were nomadic.

-Below are some interesting facts on the Apache tribe and their history.
-Alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Apache or alternatively, you can download our 29-page Apache worksheet pack to utilise within the classroom or home environment.

-- The Apache are a Native American tribe that originated around 850 AD in Canada and the surrounding lands.
+- The Apache are a Native American nation that originated around 850 AD in Canada and the surrounding lands.

 - In 1000 AD, they moved to the southwestern United States, where they settled in Texas, New Mexico, and Arizona.

-- Since the region was so large, the Apache divided into two main groups, the eastern and western tribes.
+- Since the region was so large, the Apache divided into two main groups, the eastern and western nations.

 - The Rio Grande River served as a natural dividing line.